Read the TSV files, create an ODE model

 • ATP_v: value of ATP

-Furthermore, two groupings make sense to us (see below).
+Furthermore, several groupings of values and their uncertainties make sense to us (see below).
 So, we opted for not having special rules for how to read the column names in this format, and keep the measurement uncertainty very close to the values.

 Error is next to value